The Concept of Shared Societies | July 2021 with Next Generation Shared Societies

 ADVANCED, BEGINNER, INTERMEDIATE

-During the month of July 2021, DME for Peace is partnering with Next Generation Shared Societies Theory and Practice to highlight their ongoing work and explore how this concept can be used as a framework for project planning and monitoring.
+During the month of July 2021, DME for Peace partnered with Next Generation Shared Societies Theory and Practice to highlight their ongoing work and explore how this concept can be used as a framework for project planning and monitoring.

 The Concept of Shared Societies was articulated 15 years ago as a vision, goal, and template for an inclusive, resilient, and sustainable society.
 The concept is flexible and non-prescriptive, but the development of a detailed and comprehensive compilation of the characteristics of a Shared Society, and the requirements to achieve it, has created an analytical tool which is valuable in many different contexts: critical social analysis; designing peace agreements; peacebuilding programs; and general project development, implementation, and monitoring.